masoudtahsiri/font-checker/README.md

-# Font Consistency Checker Chrome Extension
+# PeekFont Chrome Extension

-A Chrome extension that helps developers and designers maintain consistent typography across web pages.
+PeekFont helps developers and designers instantly inspect and analyze font styles on any web page.
 The extension provides real-time font analysis and inspection capabilities.

 ## Features